 If you need complete and total separation of all system properties and do not require global

-reporting or global processes, then separate instances is the best option.
+reporting or global processes, then separate instances are the best option.

 are lower in the domain hierarchy.
 By default, all users and all records are members of the

 global domain unless an administrator assigns them to a particular domain.
-The instance compares
+Once you assign a

 In general, data defined at a higher level in the domain hierarchy is not visible at lower

-all customers.
-Domain numbering is not used.
-ServiceNow Technical Support can assist in the
+numbering is not used.
+ServiceNow Technical Support can assist in the upgrade.

 Alternatives to domain separation

-verify that it is suitable for your environment.
-Domain separation adds a level of
+that it is suitable for your environment.
+Domain separation adds a level of administration

-administration overhead.
-Although it can be disabled, it cannot be removed from an
+overhead.
+Although it can be disabled, it cannot be removed from an instance.